jlcodingprojects/chainbots/README.md

 It supplies all the requirements as follows

-- Transport: Surface is predicatble due to highly constrained degrees of freedom.
+- Transport: Surface is predictable due to constrained degrees of freedom.
 Chainbots can walk along the surface (or climb or hang)
-- Metabolism: Surface itself is conductive so bots to not require a metabolism.
+- Metabolism: Surface itself is conductive so bots do not require an onboard energy source.
 - Constituent parts: The logic which decides how the parts interacts is dedicated by a dedicated controller (eg computer).
 Individual parts do not need to carry complex logic around with them.

+Chainbots will be programmed at construction time meaning they only need a short set of instructions (<1,000, give or take) at a time to lay the next block.

 ## Possible chainbot structure MSPaint diagram